startimeahmet/LNMesh/BLE_star/README.md

 ## Known Issues & Workarounds:
 1. The built-in bluetooth manager for Raspberry Pi OS often has issues detecting, pairing, and/or connecting with other devices (especially other Pi's).
 We found that results were more consistent using [Blueman](https://github.com/blueman-project/blueman) bluetooth manager: `$ sudo apt-get install blueman`.
-__It is recommended to reboot after installing Blueman.__
+_It is recommended to reboot after installing Blueman._

 2. Over repeated implementations of this topology we found that occasionally, after configuring the master and attempting to connect a slave, the slave would give an error saying `Network service is not supported by this device`.
 After removing/deleting the configuration changes described in the above section **To configure the Master node**, rebooting the master, and performing those configuration changes again (doing nothing differently), we found that on subsequent attempts the slaves would connect without issue.

-Final Note: This setup is very much a hack and not an enterprise solution; stability and consistency may vary.
+Final Note: This setup is very much a hack and should not be considered an enterprise solution; stability and consistency may vary.

 ___
 [Home](/../../) - BLE Star - [Wi-Fi Mesh](../WIFI_mesh)